 Sleeping in makes it feel like the weekend.
-You might be saving considerable amount of time in lieu of morning commutes, but that doesn’t mean spending it sleeping actually helps.
+You might be saving a considerable amount of time without morning commutes, but that doesn’t mean spending it sleeping actually helps your productivity.
 Waking up early starts the day off right and gives you time for things you’ve always wanted to try but didn’t have the time.
 Yoga, meditation, reading or exercise routines are excellent ways to spend your extra morning time.

-You don’t want to make the same mistake that a reporter did a couple weeks ago in wearing short shorts with a suit coat during his clip on the air.
+You don’t want to make the same mistake that a reporter did a couple weeks ago in wearing shorts with a suit coat during his clip on the air.
 Zoom or Skype isn’t any different.
-Especially if you have children or pets, you never know what might happen during a meeting, and you don’t want to stand up and have your PJ bottoms exposed.
-Plus getting dressed for the day impacts overall outlook and productivity.
+Especially if you have children or pets, you never know what might happen during a meeting, and you don’t want to stand up and have your pajama bottoms exposed.
+Additionally, getting dressed for the day can have significant impact on your overall outlook and productivity.

 Setting up a working space from home is key.
-Having a little office nook or corner in your room can really make it easier to get into the work mindset at home.
+Having a little office nook or corner in your room usually makes it much easier to focus on your work in your home environment.
 Setting up on the couch or coffee table will only invite a lot of unwanted distractions.
-And you need to find a place where you can think and get work done without interruptions.
-Of course, not everyone’s house has a space separate from all distractions and interruptions.
-As I’m typing this, I have dogs barking at one of our horses which is peering into the office window.
-Everyone is in the same boat with transitioning home space to workspace so just remember you aren’t alone.
+It’s important to find a place where you can think and get work done without interruptions.
+Of course, not everyone’s house has a separate space to shut out all distractions, and even the most private space usually isn’t impervious to all interruptions.
+For example, my background noises currently include our dogs barking at one of our horses which is peering into the office window.
+So no matter what dedicated space you have for your work, don’t forget to give yourself and your family extra leeway for those unforeseen distractions from time to time.
+After all, everyone is in the same boat with transitioning home space to workspace, so just remember you aren’t alone.

-In conclusion, keep your schedule as close as possible to your old work schedule.
-But make sure to take advantage of the time you have working from home.
+In conclusion, try to keep your schedule as close as possible to your old work schedule, but also make sure to take advantage of the time you have working from home.
 Spend more time with your family, find a hobby, and don’t forget to be patient and safe!